-- 50%: a deck of 3 experts (thematic, business, circular) will score each of the 10 min consortia pitches at DemoDays based on the business potential and their LSD/commercialisation plan (to make use of the 100.000€ grant); The deck of three experts will be able to rely upon the opinion of external experts that will be invited to the event based on the selected themes. - 50%: Consortium tracked criteria (see article 4.3 of annex 2: Sub-grant Agreement).
+- 50%: a deck of 3 experts (thematic, business, digital) will score each of the 10 min consortia pitches at DemoDays based on the business potential and their LSD/commercialisation plan (to make use of the 100.000€ grant). - 50%: Consortium tracked criteria (see article 4 of annex 2: Sub-grant Agreement).